Custom Search

 Named after the Earl of Connaught, this square lies slightly north of Hyde Park and a stone’s throw from prestigious Mayfair and Oxford Street, as well as being just around the corner from Marble Arch.

-The square’s architectural feel dates from the early 19th century and it was the first square of it’s type in the Bayswater area.
+The square's architectural feel dates from the early 19th century and it was the first square of its type in the Bayswater area.

 On the north side of the square is a garage specialising in everything a classic car enthusiast could possibly want.